-Concentrations must be notified to the Portuguese Competition Authority if, in the preceding financial year, the aggregate combined turnover of the undertakings involved in the concentration in Portugal exceeded EUR100 million after deducting the taxes directly related to the turnover.
-However, this would only apply if the individual turnover achieved in Portugal in the same period by at least two of these undertakings exceeded EUR5 million.
+- Turnover threshold: concentrations must be notified to the Portuguese Competition Authority if, in the preceding financial year, the aggregate combined turnover of the undertakings involved in the concentration in Portugal exceeded EUR100 million after deducting the taxes directly related to the turnover.
+However, this would only apply if the individual turnover achieved in Portugal in the same period by at least two of these undertakings exceeded EUR5 million. - Standard market share: even if the turnover threshold is not reached, notification is mandatory if implementing the concentration results in the acquisition, creation or reinforcement of a market share exceeding 50% of the national market for particular goods or services, or a substantial part of it. - De minimis market share thresholds: even if the standard threshold is not met, the creation or reinforcement of a share between 30 and 50% of the national market of a particular good or service will still be subject to mandatory filing if at least two of the participating undertakings achieved, individually in Portugal, a turnover of at least EUR5 million in the previous financial year.